matomo-org/developer-documentation/docs/4.x/tests-github.md

 If you need to use an action from the marketplace, please ensure that it is either an official action provided by GitHub, or you did a review of the actions code.
 In latter case, please ensure to use a version fixed by a full length commit SHA.

 ### Security
+There is a chance the action scripts getting hacked, paying attention to security is of the upmost importance when you create a new GitHub Action script.

+It could lead a GitHub token lost and write access to our code.

-There is a chance the action scripts getting hacked, there are two common attack [script injection attacks](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#example-of-a-script-injection-attack) and [Security hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions).
+There are two common attack [script injection attacks](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#example-of-a-script-injection-attack) and [Security hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions).

 For more details, refer [this article](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#overview)